 True to name, you will not find another store like Original.
 From princess tulle gowns in neon green to shorter feathered gowns, Original is a fiesta of a gown shop.
 The top floor of the two floor Queen West boutique is packed to the brim with over-the-top gowns, including frocks in every hue (something blue, perhaps?) and hem length under the sun for those girls looking for a switch up on the traditional floor-length cream gown.
 Bring a pal – the massive (we mean massive) selection takes some serious sifting.
 Dresses start at $200 and go upwards (way upwards!) from there, so there’s a little something for every budget.

 Started in 2004, the Brides Project’s mantra is to provide gorgeous gowns at budget-friendly prices while giving back to the community.
 Every dollar from the project goes towards women suffering from cancer, so the locations are run by a passionate team of volunteers.
 Because all wedding dresses are pre-worn, you can easily score a high-budget gown or one of last season’s gems for a fraction of the regular retail cost.
 Note that all dresses are sold off the rack, so any alterations will have to be made elsewhere.

-Sash & Bustle’s Riverside outpost has a perfectly curated selection of hard-to-find modern designers, including Alexandra Grecco, Saja Wedding, and Blush by Hayley Paige.
-Owner Cynthia Martin has a strong focus on customer experience – only one bride at a time is allowed in the shop at a time so the team can focus on finding your perfect dress.
+Sash & Bustle’s Queen East outpost has a perfectly curated selection of hard-to-find modern designers, including Alexandra Grecco, Saja Wedding, and Blush by Hayley Paige.
+Owner Cynthia Martin has a strong focus on customer experience – only one bride at a time is allowed in the shop so the team can focus on finding your perfect dress.
 Gowns begin at $1600 and top out at $5000.